lexmihaylov/JetPack/README.md

 JetPack is a compilation of methods that will make your life easyer.
 It includes:
  * extension of the math api;
- * easy access to browser functionality;
+ * easy access to some of the browser's functionality;
  * Animation Class - requestAnimationFrame if available or a setTimeout fallback.